10kartik/L7-Load-Balancer-Rate-Limiter/README.md

 - **Round Robin Load Balancing:** Distributes incoming requests among multiple backend servers in a round-robin fashion.
 - **Multithreading:** Utilizes Python's multithreading capabilities to handle concurrent connections efficiently.
+- **IP-Based Rate Limiting:** To prevent abuse and ensure fair usage, the load balancer implements IP-based rate limiting.
+Each client IP address is allowed a certain number of requests per time period.
+If a client exceeds this limit, their requests are temporarily blocked until the next time period.
+This feature is implemented using Redis, a fast, in-memory data store.
 - **Health Checks:** Periodically checks the health of backend servers using HTTP GET requests.
 Unhealthy servers are temporarily removed from the list.
 - **Dynamic Server Management:** Allows adding or subtracting servers dynamically based on demand.

 ## Getting Started

+- **Setup Redis:**
+  The IP-based rate limiting feature requires a running Redis server.
+If you don't have Redis installed, you can download it from the [official website](https://redis.io/download).
+Once you have Redis installed, you can start the server with the default configuration by running `redis-server` in your terminal.

 - **Setup Virtual Environment:**
   ```bash